mentlsve/openmunich17-voting-app-results/test-data-loader/README.md

 cd test-data-loader
 bash$ docker build -t test-data-loader .
 ```
-2. Start a postgres db (skip if you have a running posgres instance you want to use).
+2. Start a postgres db (skip if you have a running postgres instance you want to use).
 Using the default postgres image, documentation is [here](https://hub.docker.com/_/postgres/)
 ```
 bash$ docker run --name results-test-db -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```